 - Let down

-- Continue to be lied to, treated badly, abused, know that this is a cycle of abuse that will continue
+- Continue to be lied to and abused, knowing that this cycle of abuse that will continue

-- Have no choice, but to walk away, despite your heart might still feel love
+- Have no choice, but to walk away, despite the love in your heart that you might still feel

 How To Separate Your Feelings From The Sociopath’s Behaviour

 It is important that you separate truth from fiction.
 Being in the relationship with the Sociopath, there would have been much deceit, manipulation and illusion.
 In fact, the entire time spent with the Sociopath was likely to have been one of illusion.
 It was only when the mask slipped and you witnessed the Narcissistic rage, that you saw a different person.
-Or when you discovered the truth about lies that had been told to you.
+Or at any time, that you challenged the sociopath about their behaviour, or pulled them up on what you knew to be lies and deception.

 For you, the victim, you are left with conflicting emotions.
-And this can lead your emotions to swing back and forth.
 You know that the relationship is bad for you.
 You know that it will not get better, yet sometimes your heart takes you back to fantasy land.

 Remember you cannot change the Sociopath – but you can change YOU!